Home / UK / In defence (and memory) of little yellow photobombing cars

 As for those complaining tourists (and the mindless vandal), they’d better head to Bibury fast if they want a car-free picture.
 Mr Maddox is reportedly considering a lime green model this time…

-Barnsley House hotel and spa – a wonderfully cosy Cotswolds hideaway
+Barnsley House, a wonderfully cosy Cotswolds retreat